88 results.

 URL:

-Abstract: Mongolian scholar and writer Dojoogiin Tsedev, while working as a visiting professor at Tokyo University of Foreign Studies (TUFS) from 1992 to 1996, wrote a short play in 3 chapters and 9 scenes titled “Summertime Memories” in October 1995 at the request of teachers and students of TUFS.
+Abstract: Mongolian scholar and writer Dojoogiin Tsedev, while working as a visiting professor at Tokyo University of Foreign Studies (TUFS) from 1992 to 1996, wrote a short play in 3 acts and 9 scenes titled “Summertime Memories” in October 1995 at the request of teachers and students of TUFS.
 This play was performed by students of the Department of Mongolian Studies in the auditorium of TUFS on November 24, 1995, during the university's school festival.

 The play “Summertime Memories” is a work that, firstly, shows that because humans are spiritual creatures, it is meaningful for people, whether Mongolian or Japanese, to live peacefully and happily, secondly, shows that friendship is extremely important to human life because the essence of the human heart is based on friendship and mutual understanding, and thirdly, it is an interesting, artistic, and beautifully described Mongolian life and culture and the characteristics of the people’s customs and habits, relating them to the vast grasslands, blue skies, and the orbital movements of the countless stars that spread across the heavens.
 Furthermore, this play can be considered significant in many ways, such as playing the role of a main lever in inviting Japanese people of all generations to travel to the Mongolian grasslands and contributing to increase the motivation of students studying Mongolian.